BiQ-Bluesoft/xperience-community-elastic-search/docs/Custom-index-strategy.md

             foreach (var articlePage in result)
             {
-                // This will be a IIndexEventItemModel passed to our MapToAzureSearchModelOrNull method above reindexable.Add(new IndexEventWebPageItemModel(
+                // This will be a IIndexEventItemModel passed to our MapToElasticSearchModelOrNull method above reindexable.Add(new IndexEventWebPageItemModel(
                     page.SystemFields.WebPageItemID,
                     page.SystemFields.WebPageItemGUID,